Archibald Scott Cleghorn: Biography

-Overthrow
+The Hawaiian Overthrow

 Leading up to the 1893 overthrow, Cleghorn grew increasingly frustrated with Liliʻuokalani who he felt failed to see the seriousness of the political situation.
 He blamed Liliʻuokalani for not heeding his advice during the days leading up to the coup.
 In his diary, Cleghorn noted a British sympathizer had asked Liliʻuokalani to abdicate in favor of Kaʻiulani and he later wrote to his daughter that if the queen had abdicated on the night of 16th or the morning of the 17th, the monarchy would have been saved.

 On January 16, the day before the overthrow, he met privately with Thurston and requested his group respect Kaʻiulani's claim to throne and suggested installing her as queen with a board of regents as an alternative to overthrowing the monarchy.
 Thurston replied that the "matters have proceeded too far for your plan to be an adequate answer to this situation.
 We are going to abrogate the Monarchy entirely, and nothing can be done to stop us, so far as I can see!"
 Thurston noted that after their conversation Cleghorn looked as though he were about to cry and bowed his head in silence as he left.
 Historian Ralph Simpson Kuykendall noted that "Governor Cleghorn's meager diary for the early part of 1893 suggests the picture of an anguished father frantically trying to save his beloved daughter from the unhappy fate which had befallen her through no fault of her own."

 Cleghorn took an oath of allegiance under protest to the Provisional Government of Hawaii led by Sanford B. Dole in order to retain his position as Collector General of Customs.
 He was ridiculed in the Hawaiian press for this move by Royalist Clarence W. Ashford.
 Cleghorn also helped the new government in enforcing the oath of allegiance with existing governmental employees at the custom house and signed his letter to his superior with "Your obedient servant".
 He later resigned on April 15 and was replaced by annexationist James Bicknell Castle.

 ʻĀinahau and Stones of Kapaemahu

 In 1878 Cleghorn sold his residence in Honolulu and moved his family to ʻĀinahau, an estate in Waikiki built on land gifted by Princess Ruth Keʻelikōlani to his daughter Kaʻiulani.
-There he built a two-story home and planted gardens with flowers and trees from all over the world, including the progenitor of all banyan trees in Hawai'i.
-Cleghorn also purchase an adjacent beachfront lot on which was located a stone to which Likelike and Ka'iulani offered lei and prayers before bathing in the sea.
-This was one of the Kapaemahu, large stones devoted to the four legendary māhū who brought the healing arts from Tahiti to Hawai'i.
+There he built a two-story home and planted gardens with flowers and trees from all over the world, including the progenitor of all banyan trees in Hawaiʻi.
+Cleghorn also purchased an adjacent beachfront lot on which was located a stone to which Likelike and Kaʻiulani offered lei and prayers before bathing in the sea.
+This was one of the Kapaemahu, large stones devoted to the four legendary māhū who brought the healing arts from Tahiti to Hawaiʻi.
 Cleghorn's will stated that “the historical stones now upon the premises last above mentioned shall not be defaced or removed from said premises."